Cybersecurity and Privacy Protection

 Cybersecurity Governance Structure

 To ensure the security, effective management, and proper utilization of Central Retail's cybersecurity system and privacy protection, a governance structure has been instituted.
 This structure involves the Risk Policy Committee, Chief Executive Officer (CEO), Chief Information Security Officer (CISO), and the Information Technology Committee (ITC).
 The Risk Policy Committee oversees enterprise risk management, including risks from cybersecurity and privacy protection at the Board level.
-Mr. Yol Phokasub, who is the current CEO of Central Retail, and also a member of the Board of Directors and the Risk Policy Committee, which oversees and establish strategies to manage cybersecurity and privacy protection.
-The CEO has an educational background in computer science and software engineering and has work experience as a system manager previously.
+Mr. Suthisarn Chirathivat, who is the current CEO of Central Retail, and also a member of the Board of Directors and the Risk Policy Committee, which oversees and establish strategies to manage cybersecurity and privacy protection.
+The CEO has an educational background in Management Information Systems (MIS) and has work experience as a Management Information System & Customer Data Services Analyst.
 The ITC is an executive-level committee, with the CISO leading the implementation of cybersecurity and privacy protection measures.
 The current CISO also has vast experience in cybersecurity and as CISO at another major online retail company.
 Other members of the ITC include executives from different business units that ensure compliance to Central Retail’s cybersecurity and privacy protection management approach, while operating with competent employees possessing expertise necessary for implementing and communicating these measures throughout the organization and to external stakeholders.
 Importantly, Central Retail has appointed the Data Protection Officer (DPO) to advise, oversee and monitor Central Retail’s compliance with the Personal Data Protection Act B.E.
 2562 (PDPA) and established the Data Protection Working Team dedicated to protecting personal data and handling privacy issues.

 Cybersecurity Management